Our Interdisciplinary research centres aim to conduct world class research and offer postgraduate taught and research programmes.

 We seek to achieve this by providing training opportunities, networking, facilities and research programmes.

 The mission of the Centre for Cardiovascular Science is to promote excellence in research and training in sciences relevant to cardiovascular disease.

 It was one of the first Centres to be established in the Faculty of Medicine.

 The Centre has seven main research groups and a close association with other Centres in the Queen's Medical Research Institute (QMRI).

-It is a well funded medical research centre receiving major support form the Wellcome Trust, the British Heart Foundation, and the Medical Research Council.
+The research centre receives major support from the Wellcome Trust, the British Heart Foundation, and the Medical Research Council.

 The Centre's mission is to gain fundamental understanding of stem cells, to use this knowledge to improve human health and to provide leadership in training the next generation of basic and clinical scientists in stem cell biology and regenerative medicine.